Skip to main content

 Economic factors

 Studies point to overfishing as the likely culprit in fishery declines, not the whales as Japan and its allies like to claim, since commercial fishery species and whale food sources have little overlap.
+In fact, whales are beneficial to fish populations; they are ecosystem engineers who increase primary productivity through the distribution of nutrients.
 Meanwhile, whale watching, a $2B global industry, attracts 13M+ people annually; when properly managed, it offers a viable, ethical, alternative income source.

 Fin whale with seagulls